What is Kpop? What does Kpop mean?

-Kpop is Korean popular music.
-It is mainstream music that originated from South Korea.
-Korean pop music in Korea could be thought of as similar to Taylor Swift in the United States.
+K-pop music in the country could be considered similar to Taylor Swift in the United States.

-You may see the word written as K-pop, K pop, Kpop, K-Pop, and KPOP.
+You may see Korean pop written as K-pop, K pop, Kpop, K-Pop, and KPOP.

 What is Kpop music?

 The term K-pop includes many different musical elements and other genres under its umbrella.
 Along with Korean pop, it can also include Korean rock music, hip hop, and electronic music.
 K-pop is considered a fairly new form of music.
 The type of Kpop music that you’re listening to today was formed around the 1990s.

 The roots of K-pop began in the 1950s, however, and have since then already been influenced a lot by different types of Western music and pop groups.
 American pop music culture has especially had – and still does have – an effect on K-Pop.

 Earlier, we learned Kpop means Korean popular music.
 However, Kpop in Korean is 대중음악 (daejungeumak).
 This term literally means pop music.
 But, this term can be a bit formal or literary, so many young people use 가요 (gayo) instead, which means song.

 Kpop in Korean can also be called 대중가요 (daejunggayo).

 K-pop in Hangeul is written as 케이팝 (keipap).

 A lot of different genres are used to create different K-pop music concepts.
 Just like how most Kpop groups have a designated rapper, and how English phrases are mixed into the song’s South Korean lyrics.
 This is said to have started by the South Korean-American idols, like Fly to the Sky, who wanted to showcase their English fluency in their music.